(Spoken on June 9, 1973)

 Thus, it is essential that all sincere seekers of spiritual liberation or freedom, honest practitioners of meditation, should try to restrain their senses so that consciousness does not get diverted along the channels of objects.
 Now our attention is upon objects on account of a flow of consciousness through the channel of objects of sense.
 The consciousness gets cast in the mould of sensory activity, and on account of this process we have been excluded from contact with the universal.

-So when we abstract our consciousness—when we do pratyahara, as they usually call it – from perception of objects, we are not actually weaning ourselves from facts or truths.
+Hence, when we abstract our consciousness—when we do pratyahara, as it is usually called—from the perception of objects, we are not actually weaning ourselves from facts or truths.
 Immature thinkers on the path of yoga sometimes imagine that turning to God is cutting oneself off from the world, under the false impression that the world is outside the universal.
 It is not.
 We do not isolate ourselves from one reality in order to come in contact with another reality.
 There is no such thing as that, because reality is one—ekam sat.
 So what is it that we are trying to withdraw ourselves from in sensory abstraction if all the particulars are also part of the universal?
-If there is no such thing as the world itself apart from the existence of the universal, what do we mean by abstraction?
+If there is no such thing as the world itself apart from the existence of the universal, what do we mean by ‘abstraction'?
 What is pratyahara?
 What is self-restraint?

 Well, the restraint of sensory activity does not mean withdrawal from reality.
 It is an impossibility.
-We are not trying to cut ourselves off from objects of the world, but we are trying to free ourselves from the false notions that there is what is called objectness in the object.
+We are not trying to cut ourselves off from objects of the world, but we are trying to free ourselves from the false notion that there is what is called objectness in the object.
 There is a difference between object and objectness.
-The external object is quite all right, there is no quarrel with it; but the externality of the object is our objection.
+The external object is quite all right; there is no quarrel with it, but it is the externality of the object that is our objection.
 That is an infection that has crept into the so-called object, which has an element of reality in it, of course, as part of the universal.

 We are also a part of the universal.
 The meditator himself is within the universal, so what is he trying to practise?
 What is he trying to withdraw himself from?
 What is he trying to contact?
 This is a mystery of consciousness activity.
 Actually, ultimately, it is a drama of consciousness.
 It is working within its own self.
 It is withdrawing itself from itself in order to come in contact with itself.
 Wonderful is this play, and so difficult to understand.
-There is nothing but consciousness ultimately.
+There is nothing but consciousness, ultimately.
 Therefore, even abstraction is abstraction from consciousness only, but what type of consciousness?
-The abstraction is, therefore, not a withdrawal of consciousness from any reality of an object.
-This excludes all false notions of vairagya, or renunciation, in the minds of people, in popular parlance.
+The abstraction is, therefore, not a withdrawal of consciousness from the reality of an object.
+This excludes all false notions of vairagya, or renunciation, in the minds of people.

 Something like the awakening of consciousness from dream takes place when meditative activity snaps the thread of bondage.
 When we wake up from the condition of dream into the waking world, we do not move to another place.
 We do not walk from one place to another place.
-There is no physical or geographical movement at all involved in such awakening.
+There is no physical or geographical movement at all involved in such an awakening.
 It is a reshuffling of consciousness that actually takes place.
 There is a readjustment of the aspects of consciousness within itself which we call awakening.
-What it actually is cannot be known without entering into it, but we can compare it to this experience of awakening from dream in some aspect at least because the space and time of dream do not in any way affect the awakening of consciousness from them into a higher state of itself.
-The space and time of dream do not any more exist, but they did exist while the dream continued.
+What it actually is cannot be known without entering into it; however, in some aspects at least, we can compare it to this experience of awakening from dream in the sense that the space and time of dream do not in any way affect the awakening of consciousness into a higher state of itself.
+The space and time of dream do not anymore exist, but they did exist while the dream continued.
 Consciousness was involved in the dream world.
 It was conditioned, but when we woke up, the conditioning vanished.
 Now we are conditioned to the physical world of perception, the awakening from which is what is sought through spiritual meditation.

-The externality of the object, as I mentioned, to come back to the point, is what your consciousness is abstracted from.
-The object is placed in the universal aspect.
+The externality of the object, as I mentioned, to come back to the point, is what our consciousness is abstracted from.
+The object is placed in its universal aspect.
 Every object has a universal aspect in it.
-We are objects because we are in some place, in time, and externalised, but we are also in the universal, which we cannot deny.
-We are in the very substantiality and the basic being of the universal, so what has happened to us?
+We are objects because we are in some place, in time, and are externalised, but we are also in the universal, which we cannot deny.
+We are in the very substantiality and basic being of the universal, so what has happened to us?
 The consciousness of universality has been replaced by the consciousness of particularity.

-The object is not an object, because it is internally connected through a subtle relationship with the other objects, and this subtle relationship is invisible to the physical eyes because our personality has many layers.
+The object is not really an object because it is internally connected through a subtle relationship with the other objects, and this subtle relationship is invisible to the physical eyes because our personality has many layers.
 At the deepest level we are the universal itself.
-That is why we are able to plunge into it in meditation.
+That is why we are able to plunge into the universal in meditation.
 As we rise gradually to the surface, we become more and more concretised, externalised, objectified, and appear to become physical until we reach this present state of ours, namely, utter externality, physicality and materiality.
 We are in a material world.

 Likewise, there is a significance in the objects of the world, which we generally miss in our ordinary perceptions.
 We are not able to look upon the world as a piece of art, though it is.
-We look upon it as a mechanistic system of objects which are in a state of colocation artificially brought together.
+We look upon it as a mechanistic system of objects which are artificially brought together in a state of colocation.
 The universe has a significance.
 That significance is the universal present in the particular.
-Just as the beauty seen in the painting is hidden beneath the ink and the cloth which is the background of the art, the universal in its magnificence, in its grandeur, in its absoluteness, in its completeness, is present in every bit of individualised object in the world.
+Just as the beauty seen in a painting is hidden beneath the ink and the cloth which is the background of the art, the universal in its magnificence, in its grandeur, in its absoluteness, in its completeness, is present in every bit of individualised object in the world.

 Likewise, we are trying to feel the magnificence and grandeur of the presence of the universal in the particular when we draw ourselves into a process of meditation.
 There is nothing wrong with the world.
 Everything is all right.
 The wrong is only with the way of thinking and seeing.
-The universe is a beauty.
-It is a perfection.
+The universe is beauty.
+It is perfection.
 There is nothing ugly about it.
 Nothing is wrong anywhere; everything is perfectly well arranged.
 Yāthātathyato'rthān vyadadhāc chāśvatībhyas samābhyaḥ (Isa 8).
 In the Isavasya Upanishad we are told that everything has been arranged in perfect order.
 The Creator of things is not a fool.
-Everything has been done as it ought to be, but it cannot be seen with our distorted vision.
-What is wrong is our vision, and not the thing as such.
+Everything has been done as it ought to be, but this cannot be seen with our distorted vision.
+Our vision is the problem, and not the thing as such.

-So the process of meditation is not an attempt at changing things but an attempt at changing our attitude to things.
-We need not change the world, but we have to change our attitude to the world.
+Therefore, the process of meditation is not an attempt at changing things, but an attempt at changing our attitude to things.
+We need not change the world, but we have to change our attitude towards the world.
 Then the world will become us.
 It will come into our pocket.
-When we begin to discover the universal in the particular, we cease to be a particular ourselves.
+When we begin to discover the universal in the particular, we cease to be a particular.
 We become a representative of God in this world.
 We become a Mahapurusha, a Purushottama, a Siddha.
 These are the terms used to signify the mastermind which has been able to plumb the depths of the universal in itself and then cast the magic of this vision upon the external objects also.
-When we recognise the universal within ourselves, we will see it without ourselves also.
+When we recognise the universal within us, we will also see it outside us.

 Perfection is not merely a within, it is also a without.
 When perfection takes place, it takes place everywhere.
 It does not take place only in a part of the world.
 When we are healed of sickness, it is not only a part of the body that is healed; we are entirely healed.
-So when we are healed of our consciousness involvement, we awaken into a new vision of things.
-It is as if new eyes are given to us, as if a blind man has been given eyes.
+Similarly, when we are healed of our consciousness involvement, we awaken into a new vision of things.
+It is as if a blind man has been given eyes.
 It is a complete change of perception.
-New truths are contacted, and we begin to wonder.
+New truths are contacted, and we enter a state of wonder.
 In this recognition of the universal in the particular, distance vanishes.
 Nothing is far away from us.
 Everything is near us.
 Everything is identical with us, as it were.
-Siddhis are mentioned in the Yoga Sutra—anima, mahima, etc., which are a natural corollary, as it were, that follows the recognition of the universal.
+Siddhis are mentioned in the Yoga Sutra—anima, mahima, etc., which are a natural corollary, as it were, that follows from the recognition of the universal.
 We need not think of these anima, mahima, etc.; they will come to us automatically.
 They have to come because they are necessary aspects of the discovery of the universal in the world.

 Thus it is that in all our daily activities we have to conduct ourselves in such a way that our functions are in conformity with the object that we are seeking in the world.
 What is the ultimate object of our quest?
 It is the universal, and nothing short of it—the immortal, the ultimate freedom.
 This is quite clear.
-Well said, but what is the relevance of our daily activity to this quest?
-If there is no such relevance, we will be miserable in spite of all our learning, in spite of all our understanding metaphysically, philosophically, academically.
-We will be the same old people without any difference in our personality if there is no vital connection of our daily conduct and activity with the universe.
+It is well said, but what is the relevance of our daily activity to this quest?
+If there is no such relevance, we will be miserable in spite of all our learning, in spite of all our metaphysical, philosophical and academical understanding.
+We will be the same old people without any difference in our personality if there is no vital connection of our daily conduct and activity with the universal.

-Karma yoga, the term that we often find in the Bhagavadgita and such other scriptures, denotes this mysterious alchemy of consciousness which we can bring about within ourselves, by which activity becomes meditation, because what is activity?
-It is also a process of consciousness ultimately.
+Karma yoga, the term that we often find in the Bhagavadgita and such other scriptures, denotes this mysterious alchemy of consciousness that we can bring about within ourselves, by which activity becomes meditation, because what is activity?
+It is ultimately a process of consciousness.
 Just as all objects are parts of the universal, all activities are parts of consciousness, so that if we are cautious enough, we can convert our activities into meditation.
 Even sweeping the ground is a meditation because it is a part of the consciousness process.